Fab Tours in Hawaii for Food Snobs

 Ah, the humble pineapple, most underrated of all the fruits, yet so connected to the Hawaiian islands.
 Spiky on the outside, a party of flavor on the inside.
 There are a zillion and one reasons to get perky about pineapple, not only does it strengthen your bones and boost immunity – but apparently it also makes oral sex better.
 Forget that last part.

 If pineapples don’t float your boat, then think again and head to Maui for the golden pineapple tour.
 You will get to wander the fields and learn all about cultivation and perfect pineapple growing techniques.
+Here are some interesting recipe ideas for pineapple.
 You can watch the workers pull the sweet and juicy fruits.
 And, best of all – at the end of the day -drum roll please – YOU GET YOUR OWN PINEAPPLE.

 We know, there is no greater gift than your very own pineapple.